Summary

 Can I use an h1 heading for every section?

-User agents and assistive technologies do not support the outline algorithm defined in HTML5.
+The HTML outline algorithm has now been removed from the HTML specification — user agents and assistive technologies never supported this feature.
 If you use an h1 heading for every section, they will all appear as top-level headings to assistive technologies, impeding users' ability to navigate the content.

 Should heading levels be sequential?